List of Germany international footballers (1–4 caps)

 The Germany national football team played its first international match on 5 April 1908 during the era of the German Empire, losing 5–3 to Switzerland in Basel.
 The team has been one of the most successful national sides in world football.
 They won the World Cup in 1954, 1974, 1990 and 2014, as well as the European Championship in 1972, 1980 and 1996.
-In total, 951 players have represented the Germany national team.
+In total, 993 players have represented the Germany national team.
 This list covers players with between one and four caps for the national team organised by the German Football Association, including West Germany.
 The player are listed in alphabetical order of surname.
-All statistics are correct up to and including the match played on 13 October 2020 against Switzerland.
+All statistics are correct up to and including the match played on 25 September 2026 against Netherlands.